Symmetry breaking effects in pion couplings to constituent quark currents: Introduction

 In several versions of the CQM, the pion axial coupling is usually considered to be $g_A=1$, including in large Nc EFT proposed by Weinberg \cite{weinberg-2010,EPJA-2016}, being the axial charge directly related to the nucleon spin \cite{RMP2013}.
+In the CQM, meson couplings to baryons, for example, are decomposed in meson couplings to constituent quarks \cite{LeYaouanc1973}.
 Recently, a quark determinant was analyzed in the presence of local meson fields and constituent (background) quark currents \cite{EPJA-2016,PRD-2019,PLB-2016}.
 In a large quark mass expansion, both pseudoscalar and axial couplings appear, besides other leading scalar and vector couplings with the possibility of higher order (non-leading) effective couplings.
-In this approach, by starting with a leading term of the QCD effective quark action for quark-antiquark interaction, by means of a (non-perturbative) gluon exchange, quark currents are split into quantum quark currents and background quark currents, that are dressed by components of a non perturbative gluon propagator leading to constituent quark currents.
+In this approach, by starting with a leading term of the QCD effective quark action for quark-antiquark interaction, by means of a (nonperturbative) gluon exchange, quark currents are split into quantum quark currents and background quark currents, that are dressed by components of a non perturbative gluon propagator leading to constituent quark currents.
 Quantum quark currents lead to meson fields, and to the chiral condensate, by means of the auxiliary field method.
 Mesons structure and dynamics arise in flavor multiplets of quark-antiquark components similarly to previous developments \cite{ERV,GCM,meissner,chinese}.
 In this approach, pseudoscalar meson mixings due to FSB have been identified \cite{feldmann-review} being possible to add to other known mechanism for meson mixing by means of instanton-induced interactions \cite{instantons-ind}.
-In the present work, flavor mixing is investigated in two ways, by means of mixings for $\pi^0-\eta-\eta'$ mesons and flavor mixing effective quark-antiquark interactions, $G_{ij} (\bar{\psi} \Gamma \lambda_i \psi ) (\bar{\psi} \Gamma \lambda_j \psi )$ for $\Gamma = i\gamma_5$, derived recently by a similar method \cite{PRD-2021,JPG-2022}.
+In the present work, flavor mixing are investigated in two ways, by means of mixings for $\pi^0-\eta-\eta'$ mesons and flavor mixing at the level of quark flavor currents in effective quark-antiquark interactions, $G_{ij} (\bar{\psi} \Gamma \lambda_i \psi ) (\bar{\psi} \Gamma \lambda_j \psi )$ for $\Gamma = i\gamma_5$, that have been derived by a similar method \cite{PRD-2021,JPG-2022}.